-This alarm is designed to minimize nuisance alarms.
+This Smoke alarm is designed to minimize nuisance alarms.
 Cigarette smoke will not normally cause the unit to alarm, unless the smoke is blown directly into the alarm.
 Combustion particles from cooking may set off the alarm if it is located too close to a cooking appliance.
 Large quantities of combustible particles are generated from spills or when broiling.
-Using the fan on a range hood which vents to the outside (non-recirculating type) will also help prevent nuisance alarms from occurring by removing these combustible products from the kitchen.
+Using the fan on a range hood which vents to the outside (non-recirculating type) will also help remove these combustible products from the kitchen.